 The pandemic has brought about a loss of stability at home

-We at The Sound have been fascinated with the concept of ‘Home’ and have done extensive and exciting work on it, which you can explore here.
+The Sound has been fascinated with the concept of “Home”, and we’ve done extensive research into it.
 One of the things we uncovered was that ‘Home’ gives us a sense of stability – it is both literally and metaphorically “a place where we feel safe and secure with others”.
 However, the last few months have changed our definitions of what a shelter is and what dangers lie outside.
 This in turn has changed what makes us feel safe and secure.

 So, how will people future-proof their homes?